MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_04_08__clustering_by_density.md

 to the user, combined with repeated use of `devtools::document()` and `devtools::load_all()` for the build-test cycle.

 You can now download the package using `devtools::install_github('MattInglisWhalen/ClusterByDensity')` or `remotes::install_github('MattInglisWhalen/ClusterByDensity')`.
+If you have no need for visualization then the package should be self-contained, but if you want the pretty plots you'll also need to install [plotrix](https://cran.r-project.org/package=plotrix).
+For a sample use-case, try running
+[example_with_plotting.R](https://github.com/MattInglisWhalen/ClusterByDensity/blob/main/examples/example_with_plotting.R)
-For a sample use-case, try running [example_with_plotting.R](https://github.com/MattInglisWhalen/ClusterByDensity/blob/main/examples/example_with_plotting.R) in your favourite R environment with the [dummy data⤓](http://mattingliswhalen.github.io/data/2024_04_08/sample_point.csv) we've been using throughout this post, which should generate the same heatmap and ellipses that
+in your favourite R environment with the [dummy data⤓](http://mattingliswhalen.github.io/data/2024_04_08/sample_point.csv) we've been using throughout this post, which should generate the same heatmap and ellipses that